The Counting of the Omer

 Day 10 Meditation:

-Today we meditate on Gevurah (Strength and Discipline of Character) in relation to Tiferet (Beautiful Balance and Harmony)
+Today on day 10 of counting the Omer up to Shavu’ot we meditate on how Gevurah (Strength and Discipline of Character) correlates with Tiferet (Beautiful Balance and Harmony)

 Underlying and driving discipline must not only be love, but also the beauty of love we call compassion.
 Compassion is unconditional love.
-It is love just for the sake of love, not considering the others position.
+It is love just for the sake of love, and always being understanding of the others position.
 Tiferet is the beauty of love revealed and is a result of total selflessness in the eyes of God.
 You love for no reason; you love because you are a reflection of God.
 Does my discipline have this element of compassion?

 Exercise for the day: Think if there is someone whom you have expressed disapproval toward and seek to understand their situation and be more compassionate to their point of view!